-Brownfield sites, particularly in urban areas can have substantial value as green public open space and serving many different purposes.
+We believe that brownfield sites, particularly in urban areas, can have substantial value as green public open space serving many different purposes.

 - Attracting investment and creating opportunities for local businesses

-- Creating job opportunities and and work for local contractors
+- Creating job opportunities and work for local contractors and businesses

-- Providing existing communities in densely urban areas with access to green open space
+- Providing access to green open space to existing communities in densely urban areas

 - Encouraging social cohesion

 - Providing a free local amenity for families